-This seminar is designed for economists, statisticians,
+This seminar is designed for economists, statisticians, researchers,

-analyzing labor or social data.
+analyzing labor or economic data.

 To identify key economic indicators and understand how they are used to

 - Learning how indicators signal change in the direction of the economy or

 - Distinguishing between leading, lagging, and coincident indicators

 - Understanding the relationship different indicators have to the business cycle